WeSpeakEnglish/ANTIRTOS_C/README.md

 ```
 *This is it!
 All the interrupts are kept extreamly fast, all the task handled*

-## Conveyers of function pointers with parameter
+## Conveyers of functions with parameters
 Imagine now you need to pass parameters to functions in queue